Solutions for Winter Dry Skin

 - Take care of your hair first!
 You don’t want to put your oily hands in your hair.

 - Adding a good quality Omega vitamins is also helpful in keeping your skin moisturized.
-(This is my all time favorite Omega)

 - This is for generally dry skin.
 If you are dealing with more than that, remember skin health is directly related to gut health.